freerange/pair-programming-presentation/presentation.md

 - If two people pair in the morning, in the afternoon they might easily be paired with other folks.
 - If you have responsibility for a task in an area that is *unfamiliar* to you, you might ask someone with *recent experience* to pair with you.
 - More often, anyone on the team will do as a partner.
-- We find it interesting that they're talking about swapping pairs every half day

 ---